Joshua Glass is a singer-songwriter/pianist from Burlington, Vermont.

 "Glass' voice is reminiscent to Paul McCartney's, as is his pop-influenced songwriting", writes The Vermont Cynic.
 “The piano is clearly Glass' home.
 He constantly toys, smiles and rocks out on his 88 keys.
 His catchy—but not too catchy—lyrics and melodies keep the mood light and the atmosphere enjoyable."

-As a singer-songwriter, Glass, 33, embraces a "pop sensibility and improvisational style reminiscent of Allen Toussaint" (Burlington City Arts).
-Joshua's songs are a blend of playful blue-eyed soul, offbeat folk-rock, and tender balladry---tied together by soulful vocals and lyrics that toe the line between cryptic and brutally honest, often touching on themes of isolation, heartbreak, and elusive glimmers of hope.
+As a singer-songwriter, Glass, 35, embraces a "pop sensibility and improvisational style reminiscent of Allen Toussaint" (Burlington City Arts).
+Joshua's songs are a blend of playful blue-eyed soul, offbeat folk-rock, and tender balladry---tied together by soulful vocals and lyrics that toe the line between cryptic and brutally honest, often touching on themes of trauma, isolation, heartbreak, and elusive glimmers of hope.

 As a piano player, Joshua "comes close to the aural equivalent of imbibing whiskey" (Henry Soule of Seven Days), with a stream-of-consciousness style that keeps audiences on their toes---fascinated, but never frustrated.